Mychal Judge: Career

 Around 1971, Judge developed alcoholism, although he never showed obvious signs.
 In 1978, with the support of Alcoholics Anonymous, he became sober and continued to share his personal story of alcoholism to help others facing addiction.

 In 1992, Judge was appointed a chaplain to the New York City Fire Department.
 As chaplain, he offered encouragement and prayers at fires, rescues, and hospitals, and counseled firemen and their families, often working 16-hour days.
 "His whole ministry was about love.
 Mychal loved the fire department and they loved him."
 Judge was a member of AFSCME Local 299 (District Council 37).

 Judge was also well known in the city for ministering to the homeless, the hungry, recovering alcoholics, people with AIDS, the sick, injured, and grieving, immigrants, gays and lesbians, and those alienated by society.
 Judge once gave the winter coat off his back to a homeless woman in the street, later saying, "She needed it more than me."
 When he anointed a man who was dying of AIDS, the man asked him, "Do you think God hates me?"
 Judge picked him up, kissed him, and silently rocked him in his arms.
 Judge worked with St. Clare's Hospital, which opened the city's first AIDS ward, in order to start an active AIDS ministry.
-He visited hospitals and AIDS patients and their families, presided over many funerals, and counseled other Catholics such as Brendan Fay and John McNeill.
+He visited hospitals and AIDS patients and their families, presided over many funerals, and counseled other Catholics such as Brendan Fay and John J. McNeill.
 Judge continued to be an advocate for gay rights throughout the rest of his life, marching in pride parades and attending other gay events.

 Even before his death, many considered Judge to be a living saint for his extraordinary works of charity and his deep spirituality.
 While praying, he would sometimes "become so lost in God, as if lost in a trance, that he'd be shocked to find several hours had passed."
-Judge's spiritual director, the late Jesuit John J. McNeill, observed that Judge achieved an "extraordinary degree of union with the divine.
+Judge's spiritual director, the late Jesuit McNeill, observed that Judge achieved an "extraordinary degree of union with the divine.
 We knew we were dealing with someone directly in line with God."